Edgenesis/shifu.dev/docs/guides/telemetryservice/pushtoMinIO.md

 spec:
   telemetrySeriveEndpoint: http://telemetryservice.shifu-service.svc.cluster.local
   serviceSettings:
-    # the timeout(ms) when deviceShifu send to TelemetryService
-    RequestTimeout: 20000
     MinIOSetting:
+      # or you can specify AccessKey and SecretKey
+      Secret: minio-secret
+      # the timeout when deviceShifu send request to TelemetryService
+      RequestTimeoutMS: 2500
       # the bucket which you want to upload to
       Bucket: test-bucket
-      # your file's extension
+      # your file's extension name
       FileExtension: mp4
-      # minio service's address
+      # MinIO service's address
-      EndPoint: minio.data.svc.cluster.local:9000
+      ServerAddress: minio.data.svc.cluster.local:9000
-      # you can specify a secret or APIId and APIKey
-      Secret: minio-secret
 ```

 ## Create Secret